Consumer-friendly electronic payments

 The design of a legal framework for electronic payments in Canada will also need to take into account the distribution of powers between Parliament and the provinces and territories.

-Some overarching issues
+Some larger issues